 In addition to our diverse fuel supply of coal, oil, natural gas and hydroelectric power, GVEA is adding more renewable power to the grid.
 GVEA launched SNAP, its renewable energy program in 2005.
 Eva Creek Wind came online in 2012, adding just under 25 MW of wind to our generation mix.
 Additionally, GVEA is in the process of constructing a Solar Farm north of Van Horn Road.
 This demonstration facility should be online in the fall of 2018.

 To help stabilize costs, Golden Valley has 8 generating facilities and maintains a diverse fuel mix of oil, coal, natural gas, hydroelectric and wind.
 The North Pole Expansion Power Plant generates power using a naphtha-blend, an extremely clean burning fuel.
 This power plant could be converted to burn natural gas, should it become available in the Interior.

-In 2016, GVEA will bring online Healy Unit 2, a 50MW coal power plant.
-Restart work began in May 2014, which includes new mill exhauster fans and environmental analyzers, as well as control system, pulverizer and electrical upgrades.
+In the fall of 2018, GVEA will bring Healy Unit 2 online, which a 50MW coal-power plant.
+Since restart work began, new mill exhauster fans, environmental analyzers, as well as control system, pulverizer and electrical upgrades, have been installed.